pilot2254/contrast-bot/FEEDBACKS.md

 > Add bank commands (`/Bank Deposit/Withdraw/Status`)
 > This way, players will only lose their balance when they go all-in in games, not the balance in their banks.
 > And add regular roulette to the gambling

+@unknown7
+> If there is an error when the user doesn't have enough money, display `/work` as a tip instead of `/daily claim`.
+> Remove the "`/yearly claim/status`" and replace it with the `/weekly claim/status`.
+I highly doubt someone will use the bot every year.
+But if you want to keep the `/yearly claim/status` command, go for it...
+I don't care as long `/weekly claim/status` command exists :D